cfstcyr/python-base/README.md

     pass
 ```

-For libraries, the same approach can be used.
-It is particularly useful when the library is used in multiple applications or when functions can be used with different settings within the same application.
+- This approach is also useful for libraries used in multiple apps or with different settings.

 ```python
 # In the library